-Canada is one of the best study destinations for international students.
 Why is Canada always attracting students from all countries in the world?
-The answer is simple; Canada is home to most of the top universities and colleges in the world.
-Furthermore, the cost of living and the affordable cost of studying in Canada along with the straightforward visa process makes the admission process easier for international students.
-Being a country with such a friendly atmosphere for students regardless of their nationality, color or race makes it a safe Heaven for International students to pursue their higher education.
+The answer is simple: Canada is home to most of the top universities and colleges in the world.
+Furthermore, the cost of living and the affordable cost of studying in Canada, along with the straightforward visa process, make the admission process easier for international students.
+Being a country with such a friendly atmosphere for students regardless of their nationality, color, or race makes it a safe haven for international students to pursue their higher education.

-In this post, I will show you the Top 10 colleges in Canada to consider as an international student.
+In this post, I will show you the top 10 schools in Canada to consider as an international student.

 Top Colleges to consider

-Here are a top Canadian universities to consider
+Here are some top Canadian schools to consider as an international student

 1. Concordia University

-The university is committed to innovation, creativity, and brilliance in the education sector.
-The university comprises of multiple faculties and includes the faculties of Arts and Science, Fine Arts, the Gina Cody School of Engineering and Computer Science and the John Molson School of Business, a School of Graduate Studies, and a Centre for Continuing Education.
+Furthermore, the university commits to innovation, creativity, and brilliance in the education sector.
+The university comprises multiple faculties and includes the faculties of Arts and Science, Fine Arts, the Gina Cody School of Engineering and Computer Science, the John Molson School of Business, a School of Graduate Studies, and a Center for Continuing Education.
 Concordia University has nearly 48,000 students pursuing their educational and research goals at the university (2018), making the university among the most sought-after in the country.

-Concordia University is spread across two campuses, Loyola Campus and Sir George Williams Campus, with the latter being considered the main campus.
-The university is distinguished by its four faculties, a graduate school along numerous centres, colleges, and institutes.
+Concordia University is spread across two campuses: Loyola Campus and Sir George Williams Campus, which is the main campus.
+The university’s four faculties, a graduate school, and numerous centers, colleges, and institutes